GPT-4o-Transcribe Keyboard: The Voice Typing Revolution Explained

 • For interruptions: Pause dictation when interrupted (usually by tapping a button)

-Despite these limitations, the benefits typically outweigh the drawbacks for most users.
-Just go in with realistic expectations - it's revolutionary technology, but it's not magic.
+Despite these limitations, the benefits overwhelmingly outweigh the drawbacks for most users.
+The technology continues to improve rapidly, with monthly updates addressing user feedback.
+Just go in with realistic expectations - it's genuinely revolutionary technology that's transforming how we interact with our devices, but it's not magic.
+It's smart engineering that keeps getting smarter.

 Looking a bit further ahead: